NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/best_practices.rst

    it receives the parcel information for the parcel with the highest overlapping area.
 If a footprint falls outside a parcel, it is assigned the attributes of the nearest parcel.
 5. Once footprints are identified, assign default values for each required attribute in the Building Inventory.
-   These default values should be selected using engineering judgement to represent the most common/likely attribute expected or conservatively from the perspective of anticipated losses (i.e., picking the more vulnerable attribute option).
+   These default values should be selected using engineering judgment to represent the most common/likely attribute expected or conservatively from the perspective of anticipated losses (i.e., picking the more vulnerable attribute option).
 These initial assignments are then updated if additional data is available to make a more faithful attribute assignment.
 As part of the default assignment class, pick a building